IATI/iati-publisher-docs/docs/how-to-xlsx.rst

 The XLSX templates are split into sheets, which correspond to different data elements of the IATI Standard.

-Column colour-coding
-"""""""""""""""""""""
-Columns are colour-coded pink, green, orange or blue based on the number of row entries expected.

-- Pink - column expects a single entry
-- Green - column expects at least one entry, and multiple entries are allowed (e.g. for title narratives in multiple languages)
-- Orange - column is optional and expects a single entry if you choose to complete it
-- Blue - column is optional and can have multiple entries if you choose to complete it

 .. admonition:: Tips

    - Not all sheets need populating - focus on completing `core data elements <https://docs.publisher.iatistandard.org/en/latest/basic-activity-data/#core-elements>`_ first.